 The earliest form of riding horse was a plain hobby horse with a crudely carved head stuck on a stick, perhaps also with a wheel at the end.
 It was this wheeled hobby horse, along with the traditional rocking cradle and the pull along tilting seat that are credited with the initial beginnings of the rocking horse.

-The oldest known rocking horse was owned by Charles I (November 19, 1600 – January 30, 1649) and was bought in 2006 by The Victoria and Albert Museum of Childhood in England for £25,000 (about $39,000 in today’s market).
-Apparently, it had been made for the sickly boy with rickets who would become heir when his older brother died of typhoid years later.
-This simple horse was made of two flat boat shaped plants bridged by a seat with a carved head and neck.
+The oldest known rocking horse was owned by Charles I (November 19, 1600 – January 30, 1649) and was bought in 2006 by The Victoria and Albert Museum of Childhood in England for £25,000 (about $50,000 in today’s market).
+Apparently, it had been made for the sickly boy who had rickets who would become heir when his older brother died of typhoid years later.
+This simple horse was made of two flat boat shaped planks bridged by a seat with a carved head and neck.
 A tail, long since gone may have been attached and two foot rests were placed near the shoulders.